Skip to main content

-My research will examine the provision of professional development for teachers and school leaders working in refugee education programmes.
-It aims to support the development of educators to improve the quality of education for children and young people who are refugees, or otherwise affected by conflict and fragile contexts.
+My research will examine the experiences of young Syrian refugees in a range of education programmes in Lebanon.
+By exploring their education life histories, it aims to give voice to those too easily ignored or forgotten and thereby to improve the quality of education for children and young people who are refugees, or otherwise affected by conflict and fragile contexts.

 I am an educator and researcher with broad experience in the sector including teaching, education leadership, safeguarding/child protection and programme management.
 I have worked extensively at local, regional and national levels both within schools in the UK (including as Headteacher of a secondary school) as well as in East Africa, Indonesia, Central America, West Africa and China.